 Diverse support centers and platforms aim to speed up AI development.

 Hewlett Packard Enterprise (HPE) has also moved into the artificial intelligence world with a new suite of services and platforms to aid companies in understanding deep learning tech.
-The company is placing emphasis on deep learning which is a crucial subset of Al. It gets its inspiration from the neural networks which aid in the functioning of the brain of humans.
-It is utilized in tasks that are complex like facial and image recognition.
+The company is placing emphasis on deep learning which is a crucial subset of Al.

 Most times, when carrying out the implementation of this technology, companies require access to HPC or high-performance infrastructure which can train and build learning models for enhanced volumes of data.
 Nonetheless, many firms do not have resources and expertise in this field.
 The HPE is making efforts to make changes to this with its innovative offering.
 The goal is to simplify the adoption of Al.